jovpet/create-react-component-folder/README.md

     -sb, --stories      Add Storie file to component -ns, --nosemi       No semicolons
-    -x, --namedexports  Creates files using named exports
+    -x, --namedexports  Creates files using named exports -si, --scssinclude  Adds array of included files in scss file (Works only with -s | --scss)
 ```

 ## Author